MAPLEORMS/ULTIMAKER_CLONE_JENNY_370/README.md

 ============================================================================

-__Configured for MY Tevo Tarantula.
+__Configured for MY jenny 370.
 It works for me, it may not work for you!__

 Open configuration.h file in a text editor and make the changes at the top (EasyConfig) section of the file.
 You should not have to make any other changes.